philzook58/philzook58.github.io/_posts/2023-06-26-asp-for-egraph-extraction.md

 #minimize { C,E,I : sel(E,I), enode(E,I,_,C) }.
 ```

 It seems to help the solve time to add that we don't expect more than 1 enode to be select per eclass in the minimizing model.

 ```
-% optional constrains to help?
+% optional constraints to help?
 :- enode(E,_,_,_), #count { E,I : sel(E,I)} > 1.
 ```